Monereum/Monereum/monereum-examples/README.md

 ## Prepare your environment

-A 7 node Quorum network must be running before the example can be run.
+A 7 node Monereum network must be running before the example can be run.
 The [`monereum-examples`](https://github.com/monereum/monereum-examples.git) repo provides the means to create a pre-configured sample network in minutes.

 There are 3 ways to start the sample network, each method is detailed below: